bleibdirtroy/MobilePrism/README.md

 # MobilePrism

-MobilePrism is a mobile Android an d IOS application for managing your PhotoPrism server.
+MobilePrism is a mobile Android and IOS application for managing your PhotoPrism server.

 ## Getting Started